UniconLabs/shibboleth-redis-storage-service/README.md

 # Shibboleth Identity Provider Redis Storage Service

-This package provides a storage service implementation for the Shibboleth IdP that is based on redis [ https://redis.io/ ].
+This package provides a storage service implementation for the Shibboleth IdP (v4.1 or later) that is based on redis [ https://redis.io/ ].
+The service is deployed as a Shibboleth Plugin (see [ https://shibboleth.atlassian.net/wiki/spaces/IDP4/pages/1294074003/PluginInstallation ])

 * Single bean configuration
 * Tested with AWS Elasticache

 ## Getting started

-1. Download the distribution from [ https://bintray.com/uniconiam/generic/shibboleth-redis-storage-service ].
-You'll want
-to download either the `.tar` or `.zip` file.
+1. Download the distribution from [ TBD ].
+Download either the `.tar.gz` or `.zip` file **and** the associated GPG signature file (the `.asc` file).
-1. Unarchive the downloaded file.
-1. Copy `./shibboleth-redis-storage-service-{version}/edit-webapp` to Shibboleth installation directory (e.g., `/opt/shibboleth-idp`).
-1. Rebuild Shibboleth IdP WAR
+2. Install the plugin following instructions at - [ https://shibboleth.atlassian.net/wiki/spaces/IDP4/pages/1294074003/PluginInstallation ]
-1. Add storage service bean to `global.xml`.
+3. Add storage service bean to `global.xml`.
 For example:

         <bean id="my.RedisStorageService"
               class="net.unicon.iam.shibboleth.storage.RedisStorageService"